The troubled life of Vincent Van Gogh

 Video: Everything you wanted to know about Van Gogh

-The student watches a video about fun facts from Van Gogh’s life and completes video comprehension practice.
+The student watches a video about fun facts from Van Gogh’s life and answers video comprehension questions.
 New vocabulary is extracted from the video for the student to match it with the definitions (wanderlust, reputation, fervor, etc.).

 Vocabulary: Colors